4 days in Banff: Ultimate Itinerary to see the Canadian Rockies

 Takakkaw Falls

-These are one of the largest falls in the Banff region, at a height of 833 feet.
+These are one of the largest falls in the Banff Itinerary region, at a height of 833 feet.
 They’re the second tallest waterfall in Canada.
 There is no hike involved to get to these falls.
 Once you’ve parked in the parking lot, it’s an easy 20-30 minutes walk to get to the falls.
 I was left awestruck the minute I saw these falls.
 They’re massive and you can literally hear the roar of the falls as you get closer.
 You can walk up as close to the falls as possible and see them from up close.
 It gets colder as you walk towards the falls, so make sure you have a jacket on.

 DAY 2 – ICEFIELDS PARKWAY AND JASPER NATIONAL PARK

 This day was about driving through the very scenic Icefield Parkway.
 It’s a scenic drive between Lake Louise and Jasper.
 It takes about 3 hours if there are no stops on the way but I highly recommend stopping because there are many beautiful spots along this drive.
-It can take up almost all of your day if you’re going to be coming back to Banff after driving through this parkway, which is what we did.
+It can take up almost all of your day if you’re going to be coming back to Banff Itinerary after driving through this parkway, which is what we did.
 However, if you have the town of Jasper on your itinerary then you can just drive one way from Banff to Jasper and spend the night in Jasper.

-It’s completely free to drive through the parkway but because you will be driving through the two parks i.e. Banff and Jasper National Parks, you will need the Parks Canada Pass.
+It’s completely free to drive through the parkway but because you will be driving through the two parks i.e. Banff Itinerary and Jasper National Parks, you will need the Parks Canada Pass.

 There aren’t many gas stations on the Icefields Parkway, so you will really have to plan accordingly.